 To change the location title, click”Edit” (the pencil icon) in the text box.
 You can also add notes in the “Notes” box.
 Use the notes box to add more details about finding trail heads, hiking logistics, packing reminders etc. I also like to use it to keep track of specific places to see within a general location, such as a National Park.

 To add media (i.e. photos or videos), click “Add Image or Video” (the camera icon) in the text box.
 I found this especially helpful on my first Iceland road trip to remember which waterfall was which, since they all sound the same (if you’ve been there, you know what I mean!).
 You can also add your own photos and videos if you want to create a map to share with others.

 To delete a pin, click on it and then click on the trash can icon.

-4. CREATING MAP LAYERS TO PLAN YOUR ITINERARY
+4. CREATING MAP LAYERS TO PLAN YOUR TRIP IN GOOGLE MAPS

 WHAT ARE GOOGLE MAP LAYERS?

-Google Map layers are really useful tool organizing your road trip itinerary.
-But, what’s a layer?
+Google Map layers are a really useful tool for organizing your road trip itinerary.
+But, what exactly is a layer?
 A layer in Google Maps is, by definition, a way to contain arbitrary geospatial data.